 If you are considering returning to work, assigning your Ticket allows us to support you step by step while ensuring you understand how employment affects your benefits.

-Before starting work, consider these steps:
+Before starting work while receiving SSDI or SSI, consider these steps:

-- Estimate your expected gross monthly earnings
+- Estimate your expected gross monthly earnings.

-- Understand how to report your work activity
+- Understand how to report your work activity.

-- Consider whether accommodations are needed
+- Consider whether accommodations are needed .

 Planning first reduces anxiety and prevents avoidable mistakes.
-We can review your specific situation and explain how Social Security rules apply to your income and goals.
+We can review your specific situation and explain how the Social Security rules apply to your income and goals.

 To summarize, yes, someone can receive Social Security disability checks and still work.
 The key is understanding income limits, using available work incentives, and reporting wages correctly.